2600hz/OSTJiraSync/README.md

 ]
 ```

 This would make a private comment on osTicket and a comment on the JIRA ticket whenever a new association is made.
 Then, it would make an internal note that the automation was triggered.
-Next, if the ticket is open, it'd hit some URI that prompts your devs to start work on it and privatly note about that.
+Next, if the ticket is open, it'd hit some URI that prompts your devs to start work on it and privately note about that.
 The next three array elements update the client about open, in progress and resolved status tickets regardless of previous state.
 But a little bit of magic happens after that.
 Lets say, you don't really want to admit to any new subscribers that a ticket had to be reopened because it failed testing.
 But, you kind of have to for people that have been subscribed for a while.
 The next two array elements do exactly this!
 And, finally, the last element makes a private note any time sync got all the way to the bottom of the array without matching at all.

 ## Variables
 You may have noticed in my last example I cheated again.
-I used varibles without tell you about them.
+I used variables without tell you about them.
 So, here we are, last bit of documentation.
-These are the supported varibles for this plugin:
+These are the supported variables for this plugin:

 * %ost-number% : The osTicket number for the current ticket
 * %ost-id% : The osTicket ID for the current ticket